 Welcome to West Wilkes Middle School “The Castle” home of the “Knights!”
 Our staff is dedicated to providing you and your child with a quality educational experience.
 Please take a moment to read this handbook.
 This handbook contains state, local, and school policies that are put in place in order to maximize attendance, academic achievement, quality athletics, and celebrate student, staff, and community successes.
 Please make yourself familiar with the information in this handbook/agenda so that we can work as a community to support your child during their time at West Wilkes Middle School.
-Be aware these policies and procedures may have been updated due to state and local requirements.
-Behind the school policies and procedures, sign, tear out the signature page, and have your child return the form to their homeroom teacher stating you have read and reviewed the school handbook.
+This year there is a separate section containing school policies and procedures.
+Please read,sign, tear out the signature page, and have your child return the form to their homeroom teacher stating you have read and reviewed the school handbook.

 WWMS has had great success with our PBIS program.
 We set our expectations high and then reinforce those expectations with our students so their focus is on academics.
 Your support is crucial to our mission of providing a rigorous and high quality education.
 We will need you as part of our team to make this happen.
 Your support of our school is greatly appreciated.
 As you can tell, we truly believe our parents are the key to their child’s success.

 West Wilkes Middle School is the first middle school to receive Lighthouse Status from Franklin Covey in North Carolina.
 Students and staff will continue the implementation phase of The 7 Habits.
-This year our focus will be on Family Involvement.
+Family Involvement continues to be our primary focus this year.
 If you would like to serve on the Parent LEAD Advisory Committee please email or call Mrs. Whitley.
 The Seven Habits incorporate life-long leadership skills through a process called the “LEAD.”
 This is an initiative based on 7 Habits of Highly Effective People, by Stephen Covey.
 Students utilize the 7 Habits of Highly Effective Teens by Sean Covey.
 These habits include; Be Proactive; Begin with the End in Mind; Put First Things First; Think Win-Win; Seek First to Understand, then to be Understood; Synergize; and Sharpen the Saw.
 I am honored to serve as the principal of West Wilkes Middle School and look forward to serving you and your child.

 At West Wilkes Middle School, we are committed to HONORING diversity, taking PRIDE in excellence, and seeking VICTORY through leadership.
 We hope you will join us and ACCEPT THIS QUEST!